Corporation Street and Shaw Street,

 No one has favorited this theater yet

 In the early Edwardian era a fine theatre was opened on 1st June 1903.
-Located on Corporation Street, it was the Empire Theatre of Varieties.
+Located on Corporation Street at the junction with Shaw Street, it was the Empire Palace of Varieties.
 It was built for a consortium of businessmen, one of whom was Thomas Barrasford, who operated many music halls around the country.
 It had been designed by local architect J. A. Baron and was on the site of an earlier theatre known as the Peoples Palace.
 It had two balconies, a range of stage boxes and a capacity of 2,300 was claimed, although such boasts were often exaggerated.
-It later was renamed the Hippodrome Theatre and films were regulary shown as part of the variety programme.
+It later was renamed the Hippodrome Theatre and films were regularly shown as part of the variety programme.

 Although no photographs seem to have survived there is a full list of the contractors involved with the construction:-

 - McNelly (St Helens) - Consultant: Painting, Leadlightwork

 - Brockfield Foundry Co (St Helens) - Consultant: Iron Work

 - Stoft & Co (Manchester) - Consultant: Sunburner

 - Bispham Hall Terracotta (Orrell) - Consultant: Terracotta

 - Withnall Brick Co (Accrington) - Consultant: Bricks